ingie-baho/bioreactor-machine-learning/README.md

 ## Contributors
 @YitongTseo laid the foundation of this work but developing the workflow and the first version of the codes which dealt with the 12-hour light/dark cycle for the linear regression and random forest models. @Ingie-Baho trained the linear regression and random forest models on various data sets as well as authored the scripts for the XGBoost models.

+Professor Ian Hunter served as the main advisor, and this work was funded by the MIT Bioinstrumentation Lab.

 ---

 Feel free to explore the code and datasets to understand how environmental conditions affect microbial growth dynamics.
 Let us know if you use or extend this work!